zdravkov/kendo-docs/api/framework/datasource.md

 ### autoSync `Boolean` *(default: false)*

-If set to `true` the data source would automatically [sync](#methods-sync) any changes to its data items.
-By default changes are not automatically sync-ed.
+If set to `true` the data source would automatically save any changed data items by calling the [sync](#methods-sync) method.
+By default changes are not automatically saved.

 #### Example - enable auto sync
     <script>